Red Deer, Alberta

-Red Deer is a city in Alberta, Canada, located midway on the Calgary–Edmonton Corridor.
-Red Deer serves central Alberta, and its key industries include health care, retail trade, construction, oil and gas, hospitality, manufacturing and education.
-It is surrounded by Red Deer County and borders on Lacombe County.
-The city is in aspen parkland, a region of rolling hills, alongside the Red Deer River.
+Red Deer is a city in Alberta, Canada, located alongside the Red Deer River, midway on the Calgary–Edmonton Corridor.
+Red Deer is Alberta's third-largest city, after Calgary and Edmonton, with a slightly higher population than Lethbridge.

+Red Deer serves Central Alberta, and its key industries include health care, retail trade, construction, oil and gas, hospitality, manufacturing and education.
+The city is surrounded by Red Deer County and borders on Lacombe County.

 History

 The area was inhabited by First Nations including the Blackfoot, Plains Cree and Stoney before the arrival of European fur traders in the late eighteenth century.
 A First Nations trail ran from the Montana Territory across the Bow River near present-day Calgary and on to Fort Edmonton, later known as the Calgary and Edmonton Trail.
 The trail crossed the Red Deer River at a wide, stony shallows.
 The "Old Red Deer Crossing" is 7 km upstream from the present-day city.

-Cree people called the river Waskasoo Seepee, which means "Elk River."
-European arrivals sometimes called North American elk "red deer," after the related Eurasian species, and later named the community after the river.
-The name for the modern city in Plains Cree is a calque of the English name (mihkwâpisimosos, literally "red type of deer"), while the name of the river itself is still wâwâskêsiw-sîpiy or "elk river."
+Cree people called the river Waskasoo Seepee, which means "Elk River".
+European arrivals sometimes called North American elk "red deer", after the related Eurasian species, and later named the community after the river.
+The name for the modern city in Plains Cree is a calque of the English name (mihkwâpisimosos, literally "red type of deer"), while the name of the river itself is still wâwâskêsiw-sîpiy or "elk river".

 Elk deer in Jasper National Park near Maligne Canyon.

 First Nations on the north side of the river entered into Treaty 6 in 1876 and on the south side Treaty 7 in 1877.
 Farmers and ranchers began to settle on the fertile lands.

 A trading post and stopping house were built at the Crossing in 1882.
 This became Fort Normandeau during the 1885 North-West Rebellion.